Two Critical Sudo Vulnerabilities

 - Avoid using the

-option with untrusted directories. - Apply vendor patches promptly (Ubuntu, SUSE, Amazon Linux advisories available).
+--chrootoption with untrusted directories. - Apply vendor patches promptly (Ubuntu, SUSE, Amazon Linux advisories available).

 CVE-2025-32462: Sudo Host-Based Command Execution on Unintended Machines